neuralvis/elpa-mirror/stable-melpa/dimmer-readme.txt

 Range is 0.0 - 1.0, and default is 0.20.
 Increase value if you
 like the other buffers to be more dim.

-`dimmer-exclusion-regexp` can be used to specify buffers that should never be dimmed.
-If the buffer name matches this regexp then `dimmer.el` will not dim that buffer.
+`dimmer-exclusion-regexp-list` can be used to specify buffers that should never be dimmed.
+If the buffer name matches any regexp in this list then `dimmer.el` will not dim that buffer.

+`dimmer-exclusion-predicates` can be used to prevent dimmer from altering the dimmed buffer list.
+This can be used to detect cases where a package pops up a buffer temporarily, and we don't want the dimming to change.
+If any function in this list returns a non-nil value, no buffers will be changed.

 `dimmer-use-colorspace` allows you to specify what color space the dimming calculation is performed in.
 In the majority of cases you